shaundai/shaundaiblog/content/blog/current-company-career-switch/index.md

 Show your hiring manager your plan – ask for feedback

 #### Get buy-in from your current manager
-Chances are that if you are happy enough at your own company that you want to just make a shift to a diff department vs going somewhere else, you have a manager who would be open to seeing you grow.
+This section assumes that you have a manager who would be open to seeing you grow, even if it doesn't mean that it will be with them.
+Managers understand that you aren't planning to stay with them forever.
+Plan out how you will tell your manager that you're thinking about moving to a different team and ask for their support.
+Many places will want you to be in your current role for at least a year before making any transitions.
 You may be surprised – sometimes you just need to ask.

 Figure out which projects would be appealing to your team and BUILD THEM